lia-lubit/Physics-211-Contributions/Statistical-Physics-and-Cosmology.md

 $$\frac{df}{d\lambda} = C(f)$$

-Here, $\lambda$ is an affine parameter, and C is the collision term.
-C gives details of the particles' interactions.
+Here, $\lambda$ is an affine parameter and C, the 'collision term,' details the particles' interactions.

 In phase space coordinates, with position x and momentum P, we can expand the Boltzmann equation to get